laphilosophia/laphilosophia/README.md

 Figma, Sketch, Adobe XD, Adobe Photoshop, Adobe Illustrator, Overflow, MockUp

 #### Frontend
-Javascript, Major Javascript Frameworks, SSR Javascript Frameworks, Javascript for backend, suc as node.js and deno., Javascript Supersets, and voila!
-React-Native!, CSS and the extensions, Package Builders, Mongo like DB systems
+Javascript, major javascript frameworks, SSR javascript frameworks, javascript for backend, such as node.js and deno, javascript supersets, and voila!
+React-Native!, CSS and the extensions, package builders, mongo like DB systems etc..

+Yeah, I know there are a lot of things.
+But these days, the industry demands a lot of things, you know.
+Thanks!